-- i) Devising a policy on the Board diversity - ii) Formulating criteria for evaluation of the Independent Directors and the Board - iii) Formulating criteria for determining qualifications, traits and independence of a Director and recommending to the Board a policy relating to the remuneration for the Directors, Key Managerial Personnel and other employees - iv) Identifying persons who are qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down, recommending to the Board their appointment and removal and carrying out evaluation of performance of every Director - v) Recommending | determining remuneration of the Executive Director as per the policy
+- 3.3.1.
+Role - i) Devising a policy on the Board diversity - ii) Formulating criteria for evaluation of the Independent Directors and the Board - iii) Formulating criteria for determining qualifications, traits and independence of a Director and recommending to the Board a policy relating to the remuneration for the Directors, Key Managerial Personnel and other employees - iv) Identifying persons who are qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down, recommending to the Board their appointment and removal and carrying out evaluation of performance of every Director - v) Recommending | determining remuneration of the Executive Director as per the policy

-3.2.2 Composition
+3.3.2.
+Composition

-The Committee comprises following Members:
+The Committee comprises the following members: